basiralab/mCOCO/README.md

 ## Dataset Description

-The dataset provided in this repository is a portion of the full dataset used in our study.
+The dataset "ABIDE_subset" provided in this repository is a portion of the full dataset used in our study.
 It consists of preprocessed functional data from:

 - **73 individuals** with Autism Spectrum Disorder (ASD)
 - **77 typically developing (TD)** controls